Discover What Our Customers

 Many UK landlords are looking at expanding their property portfolios to take advantage of low purchase prices.
 Many more are set to join the 2.5 million investors and landlords across the UK sector.

-Let's look at buy-to-let mortgages for property portfolios, how they work, who can apply for them, and which lenders are offering special mortgage rates for multiple investment properties!
+Let's look at buy-to-let portfolio mortgages for property portfolios, how they work, who can apply for them, and which lenders are offering special mortgage rates for multiple investment properties!

-Give us a call on 0330 304 3040 or drop us a message at email@example.com.
+Give us a call on 0330 304 3040 or drop us a message at [email protected].

-A portfolio mortgage isn't too different from a standard buy-to-let mortgage - the critical difference is that it covers multiple properties within one portfolio.
+A buy-to-let portfolio mortgage isn't too different from a standard buy-to-let mortgage - the critical difference is that it covers multiple properties within one portfolio.

-This is ideal for investors who are looking to buy several properties at once, want to remortgage their BTL residences through one mortgage provider, or are looking to find cheaper rates on the landlord mortgage market.
+This is ideal for investors who are looking to buy several properties at once, want to remortgage their BTL residences through one mortgage provider, or are looking to find cheaper rates on the landlord buy-to-let portfolio mortgage market.

-This type of mortgage covers all of the properties in a portfolio, under one lending 'umbrella'.
+A buy-to-let portfolio mortgage covers all of the properties in a portfolio, under one lending 'umbrella'.

-It also means you have:
+A buy-to-let portfolio mortgage also means you have: